HRAF Global Scholar: David Osorio Garcia

 With access to the ethnographic and archaeological studies in the eHRAF databases, faculty are able to incorporate cross-cultural discussion and reflection to meet learning objectives of students from different subject areas.
 The Anthropology program has professors who are interested in doing cross-cultural research.
 An example of this the comparison of aging in Western and non-Western societies, a project that applies teaching and research to help solve social problems in the region.
 Having access to the eHRAF databases enhances awareness of cultural diversity and in turn allows the development of cross-cultural research with comparative methods.

-To support funding priorities such as the HRAF Global Scholarship program and the development of our open access resources (Explaining Human Culture, Teaching eHRAF, and Introducing Cross-Cultural Research), please consider making a tax-deductible donation.
+To support funding priorities such as the HRAF Global Scholars program and the development of our open access resources (Explaining Human Culture, Teaching eHRAF, and Introducing Cross-Cultural Research), please consider making a tax-deductible donation.